r4victor/tenthousandmeters/content/blog/python_bts_05.md

 a = b
 ```

 The meaning of this statement may seem trivial.
 What we do here is take the value of the name `b` and assign it to the name `a`, but do we really?
-This is an ambiguous exmplanation that gives rise to a lot of questions:
+This is an ambiguous explanation that gives rise to a lot of questions:

 * What does it mean for a name to be associated with a value?
 What is a value?
 * What does CPython do to assign a value to a name?
-To retrieve a value?
+To get the value?
-* Do all the variables are implemented in the same way?
+* Are all the variables implemented in the same way?

 Today we'll answer these questions and understand how variables, so crucial aspect of a programming language, are implemented in CPython.

+**Note**: In this post I'm referring to CPython 3.9.
+Some implementation details will certainly change as CPython evolves.
+I'll try to keep track of important changes and add update notes.

 ## Start of the investigation